As-Built-Report/As-Built-Report/CONTRIBUTING.md

 }
 ```

 8. We now need to create a Powershell module manifest file.
-Open powershell and change your directory to the root folder of the new report.
+Open a PowerShell console and change your directory to the root folder of the new report.
 Change the data in the example below for the `$manifest` variable to show the accurate details for your new report.
 Run the code below in the powershell session to create a new Powershell manifest file, which should result in a `psd1` file being created in the root folder for the new report:

 ```Powershell
 $manifest = @{